dreamuth/Jms101/markdown/07-MessageSelectors.md

 #### Message Acknowledgments
 ## Auto Acknowledge
+Note: With this acknowledgment mode, the session automatically acknowledges a client's receipt of a message either when the session has successfully returned from a call to receive or when the message listener the session has called to process the message successfully returns.

 #### Message Acknowledgments
 ## Dups OK Acknowledge
+Note: This acknowledgment mode instructs the session to lazily acknowledge the delivery of messages.
+This is likely to result in the delivery of some duplicate messages if the JMS provider fails, so it should only be used by consumers that can tolerate duplicate messages.
+Use of this mode can reduce session overhead by minimizing the work the session does to prevent duplicates.

 #### Message Acknowledgments
 ## Client Acknowledge
+Note: With this acknowledgment mode, the client acknowledges a consumed message by calling the message's acknowledge method.
+Acknowledging a consumed message acknowledges all messages that the session has consumed.

 #### Message Acknowledgments